janhq/cortex.so/docs/architecture.md

 Below is a detailed overview of its core architecture components:

-#### NestJS Framework

-NestJS framework serves as the backbone of the Cortex.
+- **NestJS Framework**: NestJS framework serves as the backbone of the Cortex.
 This framework facilitates the organization of server-side logic into modules, controllers, and extensions, which are important for maintaining a clean codebase and efficient request handling.

-#### Node.js Server

-Node.js is the primary runtime for Cortex, which handles the HTTP requests, executes the server-side logic, and manages the responses.
+- **Node.js Server**: Node.js is the primary runtime for Cortex, which handles the HTTP requests, executes the server-side logic, and manages the responses.

-#### C++ Runtime

-C++ runtime is important for managing stateless requests.
+- **C++ Runtime**: C++ runtime is important for managing stateless requests.
 This component can handle intensive tasks that require optimized performance.

 ## Code Structure